zaiisao/Documentation/en/Voice/dashboard_restful_communication.md

 title: RESTful API
 description:
 platform: All Platforms
-updatedAt: Wed Apr 08 2020 08:56:10 GMT+0800 (CST)
+updatedAt: Sat May 09 2020 03:35:57 GMT+0800 (CST)
 ---
 # RESTful API
 ## Authentication

-> Before using the RESTful APIs, ensure that your account has enabled the relevant privilege of a specified project in Agora Console.
+<div class="alert info">Before using the RESTful APIs, ensure that your account has enabled the relevant privilege of a specified project in Agora Console.
 Agora supports customizing different user roles and privileges.
-For more information, see [Management members](../../en/Voice/manage_member.md).
+For more information, see <a href="../../en/Voice/manage_member.md">Management members</a >.</div>

 The RESTful API only supports HTTPS.
 Before sending HTTP requests, you must pass the basic Agora HTTP authentication (the `Authorization` parameter in the HTTP request head) with `api_key:api_secret`: